Kerenlh/sarscov2predictions/README.md

 * For this small example, "site_to_alignment" and "site_to_alignment_testing" are created automatically.
 * Even though the example contains only 200 training and testing sequences, the running time for the modeling part is very long since all models are considered.
 To make the running time reasonable it is possible to consider only a small part of the models by uncommenting line 194 in the "main.R" code (making parallel_vals = expand.grid(66,23,6,5)).

 # Getting started
 In order to use our workflow, clone the repository (git clone https://github.com/Kerenlh/sarscov2predictions.git).
-Replace the input variables in the ./vars directory with your desired reference sequence, aligned training and test sequences and a phylogenetic tree for the training sequecnes.
+Replace the input variables in the ./vars directory with your desired reference sequence, aligned training and test sequences and a phylogenetic tree for the training sequences.
 Also create "site_to_alignment" and "site_to_alignment_testing" as explained above and add them to the ./vars directory.
 Next, go to the main directory and source the "main.R" file.
 For higher efficiency, some parts of the code are needed to be done in parallel using multiple cores.
 Please see the next section for details.